The Concordian (Montreal): History

 The name, Concordia University, was announced several months later in the spring of 1973.
 In May 1973 The Concordian published its first issue with an announcement stating The Paper had been renamed to reflect the school's merger.
 During volumes 1 and 2, The Concordian was staffed by many former members of The Paper and was still funded by the same student association.
 The Concordian published over 40 issues distributed to both Loyola and SGW campuses, but was folded the following year, having not received enough advertising revenue or additional funding from the student association.
 The Georgian then became the only remaining independent student newspaper on SGW's campus.

 Six years later, in 1980, The Link published its first issue, stating that it was the result of a merger between The Georgian and Loyola News.

 The Concordian is often credited with being founded three years later in 1983 when several staff members of The Link left to revive The Concordian, formerly known as The Paper.
 The students successfully formed a competing newspaper which would strictly cover campus-related news and follow editorial policies focused on unbiased, factual reporting.
 They published the first issue of The Concordian on Jan.
 4, 1984, nearly 10 years after it folded.
 Since that time, The Concordian has been published weekly during the fall and winter semesters.

-In 1986, a referendum was passed in which both The Link and The Concordian became fee-levy groups, and would be funded directly by students rather than receive funds allocated by the student association.
+In 1986, a referendum was passed in which The Concordian became a fee-levy group, and would be funded directly by students rather than receive funds allocated by the student association.

 The Concordian later launched a news site, theconcordian.com, eventually switching to only biweekly print editions.
 In the past 10 years, The Concordian has developed various channels of multimedia content, available in audio and video format.

 In the fall of 2022, The Concordian will publish its 40th volume both online and in print.